Capital punishment by country

+In addition, Cook Islands, Niue, and Kosovo are abolitionist, whereas Taiwan is retentionist.

+Since 1990, at least 11 countries have executed offenders who were minors (under the age of 18 or 21) at the time the crime was committed, which is a breach of the Convention on the Rights of the Child, ratified by all countries but the United States.
+These are China, the Democratic Republic of the Congo, Iran, Nigeria, Pakistan, North Korea, Saudi Arabia, South Sudan, Sudan, the United States, and Yemen.
+In the United States, this ended in 2005 with the Supreme Court case Roper v.
+Simmons, in Nigeria in 2015 by law, and in Saudi Arabia in 2020 by royal decree.

 Global overview

 Africa

-In Africa, many countries still have capital punishment.
-However, Algeria, Cameroon, Eritrea, Eswatini, Ghana, Kenya, Liberia, Mali, Mauritania, Morocco, Niger, Tanzania, and Tunisia have moratoria that have been in place for over a decade making the countries abolitionist in practice, but retain the death penalty in law.
-Capital punishment in Nigeria is in some states de facto abolitionist and in some states retentionist.
-In 2018, Burkina Faso repealed death for civilian crimes, and the Gambia announced a moratorium as a first step toward abolition.
-Chad abolished capital punishment in 2020, Sierra Leone in 2021, and the Central African Republic, Equatorial Guinea and Zambia in 2022.
+In Africa, many countries maintain the death penalty in law.
+Some such countries, such as Algeria and Cameroon, have moratoriums and have not used it for over a decade, making them abolitionist in practice.
+In Nigeria, some states are de facto abolitionist while others are retentionist.

+In 2018, Burkina Faso repealed the death penalty for civilian crimes, and the Gambia announced a moratorium as a first step towards abolition.
+Sierra Leone abolished capital punishment in 2021, as did the Central African Republic in 2022, followed by Zambia in 2023.
+For civilian crimes, Equatorial Guinea abolished it in 2022, Ghana did so in 2023, and Zimbabwe abolished it in 2024.

 Americas

-In the Caribbean countries, the death penalty exists at least de jure, except in the Dominican Republic and Haiti, which abolished it in 1969 and 1987, respectively.
-Grenada is abolitionist in practice, and its last execution was in 1978.
-The last execution in the Caribbean, and the last in the Americas outside the United States, was in Saint Kitts and Nevis in 2008.
+Since 2008, the United States has been the only country in the Americas to carry out executions.
+In Caribbean countries, the death penalty exists at least de jure, except in the Dominican Republic and Haiti, which abolished it in 1969 and 1987, respectively.
+Grenada is abolitionist in practice; its last execution was in 1978.
+The last execution in the Caribbean was in Saint Kitts and Nevis, in 2008.
 In Central and South America, the death penalty exists in Belize and Guyana, though it has not been used since 1985 and 1997.
-In Brazil, Chile, El Salvador, Guatemala, and Peru, executions are only legal in specific circumstances, such as war crimes, and were abolished for civil crimes.
-Opinion polls stating sentiment for governments to return to capital punishment remain high in many Caribbean countries, and pressure on politicians to retain it is high.
+In Brazil, Chile, El Salvador, Guatemala, and Peru, executions are legal in some circumstances, such as war crimes, and were abolished for civil crimes.
+In 1976, Canada abolished the death penalty for non-military offences; in 1999, it abolished it for military offences.
+In 2005, Mexico abolished the death penalty; in 2009 Argentina abolished it.